 Elgg's web services API uses a type of pluggable authentication module (PAM) architecture to manage how users and developers are authenticated.
 This provides you the flexibility to add and remove authentication modules.
 Do you want to not use the default user authentication PAM but would prefer using OAuth?
 You can do this.

-The first step is registering a callback function for the rest, init plugin hook:
+The first step is registering a callback function for the 'rest', 'init' event:

 '''

-register_plugin_hook('rest', 'init', 'rest_plugin_setup_pams');
+elgg_register_event_handler('rest', 'init', 'rest_plugin_setup_pams');

 '''

 Then in the callback function, you register the PAMs that you want to use: